 This grafted selection was made from a tree cropping in a frost free region of Kyogle.
 The fresh flesh is juicy and slightly acid producing a rich creamy thirst quenching juice.
 Also known as Graviola or Guanaban.
 Prefers a tropical climate but worth trying in marginal climates by the enthusiast fruit grower.

-Pruning after fruiting allows this delicious mulberry to be kept under 3 meters, and also encourages multiple cropping throughout the summer.
+This mulberry has a very low chill factor making it ideal for our subtropical climate.
+Pruning after fruiting allows it to be kept under 3mtrs, and also encourages multiply cropping throughout the summer.
 It is best to pick the fruit when ripe, as it doesn't ripen further off the tree.
 A benefit of a mulberry tree is that the fruit ripens over an extended period of time unlike other fruit that often ripens all at once.

-Very low chill so can be grown successfully throughout subtropical regions.
+Much more compact in growth habit than the King White Shahtoot.
 These delicious sweet fruits can reach 10cm in length.
-Ideal for back yards, pots and patios, we consider it a must have dwarf fruit tree for the home orchard.
+Ideal for back yards and we consider it a must have fruit tree for the back yard.
 The best way to eat mulberries is fresh from the tree but if some should make it to the kitchen bench they make excellent pies, jams, wines and sauces.
 Multiple crops are possible by pruning directly after your first crop.

 Our catalogue is a comprehensive guide to the fruit, nuts and bush food is that we grow.
 Includes a guide to the care and planting of fruit trees, climatic zone and essential reason for growing your own food.